enonic/app-superhero-blog/README.md

 * TODO: Finish the date meta data in various parts.
 * TODO: Finish the dynamic classes and IDs in various parts.
 * TODO: Create the tag cloud part
-* TODO: Create the monthly archives part.
 * TODO: Create the Meta part with login/out and stuff.
-* TODO: Create the RSS page.
+* TODO: Finish the RSS page when the CDATA bug is fixed.
 * TODO: Finish the comments part.
+(Reply to comment)
 * TODO: Make a hidden comment manager page to approve or delete comments.
 * TODO: Consider merging post-list and post-show into the same part.
 I had it this way to start with but it got quite complicated so I separated them and now I think that maybe I should merge them back together.